Black Reel Award for Outstanding Breakthrough Performance

 This article lists the winners and nominees for the Black Reel Award for Outstanding Breakthrough Performance.
 Academy Award-nominated or winning performances also honored with nominations or wins at the Black Reel Awards include Jennifer Hudson (Dreamgirls), Octavia Spencer (The Help), Quvenzhané Wallis (Beasts of the Southern Wild) and Gabourey Sidibe (Precious).

-During the 2014 ceremony, the category was divided into gender specific categories (Outstanding Breakthrough Performance, Male and Outstanding Breakthrough Performance, Female).
+During the 2014 ceremony, the category was divided into gender-specific categories (Outstanding Breakthrough Performance, Male and Outstanding Breakthrough Performance, Female).
+At the 2024 ceremony, the category was reintegrated into a single award and expanded to include ten nominees.

 Winners and nominees

 Winners are listed first and highlighted in bold.